corker/FluentProjections/README.md

 How?
 ====

-There is not much you can do right now - only map properties directly.
-And there is no concrete persistence implementations.
-So stay tuned.
+There is not much you can do right now - only to map properties directly.
+There is no concrete persistence implementations, so stay tuned!

 To be able to use FluentProjections you have to do the following steps.

-1. Implement IFluentProjectionStore<TProjection> interface
+1. Implement IFluentProjectionStore<TProjection>
 --

 IFluentProjectionStore<TProjection> is a persistence provider for your projections.
 It should be able to read, insert and update projections.

 Later I'm going to provide implementation for different database types, but right now it's not there.

-2. Implement IFluentEventHandlerRegisterer interface --
+2. Implement IFluentEventHandlerRegisterer
+--

 IFluentEventHandlerRegisterer is a bridge between FluentProjections and your event bus.
 I don't know what event bus you use, so it's up to you how to register handlers in your code.